-- a.
+a.
 The first type of support is provided by the class teacher through quality first teaching.
-This means that: - The teacher has the highest expectations for all children, including those with SEND. - Teaching is built on what your child already knows, can do and can understand. - Different ways of teaching are in place to cater for your child's strengths and weaknesses. - Specific strategies suggested by the Special Educational Needs Coordinator (SENCO) or other outside agencies are in place to support your child's learning. - b.
-Specific small group work which may: - Take place in the classroom or away from the main teaching area. - Be led by a teacher or Learning Support Assistant (LSA) Interventions like this currently being used focus on phonics, fine motor skills and handwriting, SEMH and maths and English difficulties. - c.
-Specialist group or 1:1 support provided by outside agencies such as Speech Therapy or Autism Outreach Services. - d.
+This means that:

+The teacher has the highest expectations for all children, including those with SEND.
+Teaching is built on what your child already knows, can do and can understand.
+Different ways of teaching are in place to cater for your child's strengths and weaknesses.
+Specific strategies suggested by the Special Educational Needs Co-ordinator (SENCO) or other outside agencies are in place to support your child's learning. b.
+Specific small group work which may: Take place in the classroom or away from the main teaching area.
+Be led by a teacher or Learning Support Assistant (LSA) Interventions like this currently being used focus on phonics, fine motor skills and handwriting, SEMH and maths and English difficulties. c.
 Specified individual support.
 This type of support is available for children whose learning difficulties are severe, complex and lifelong.
 This is usually provided via an Education, Health and Care Plan (EHCP) and is specifically for children who have been identified by professionals as needing a particularly high level of individual or small group support.
+L 2 3 Curriculum adaptations Visual timetables Task boards Peer mentoring Visual timetables Talk partners Peer marking Visual technology Visual tabbcd Visual